AudreyBeard/python_remove_exif_from_jpg/README.md

 Usage:

+1. Install the pillow library.
+Windows: pip install pillow, Ubuntu: sudo pip3 install pillow
-1. Put the script into the same directory that all your JPG files are in.
+2. Put the script into the same directory that all your JPG files are in.
-2. Run the script.
+3. Run the script.
-3. WOW GOOD JOB LIKE&SUBSCRIBE AND SMASH THE NOTIFICATION BELL IF YOU LIKED THIS SCRIPT!
+4. WOW LIKE&SUBSCRIBE AND SMASH THAT NOTIFICATION BELL IF YOU LIKE THIS SCRIPT!